monninja/Web1_Summer19/UI-Design.md

 ![](Images/uxvsui.png)

+While UX refers to how the audience will navigate through the page, and making it as easy as possible for them, UI refers to the consideration of how to put design elements together that will make the website pleasing to look at.

-In order too apply UI Design to this product lets explore the fundamentals that will guide our design to be a user focused design.
+In order too apply UI Design to products lets explore the fundamentals that will guide our design to be a user focused design.

 ## The principles are: